cnm13ryan/inspect_agents/CONTRIBUTING.md

 - Tag the release (e.g., `v0.0.x`) and publish to PyPI if applicable.
 - Update CHANGELOG and README badges if needed.

-Thanks for contributing to deepagents!
+Thanks for contributing to Inspect Agents!